 - Freezer: As I mentioned, I’ve been known to double this recipe just so I can have a stash of this Hatch Green Chili in the freezer to keep us warm all Winter.
 I like to store it in half gallon or gallon freeze safe plastic storage bags.
 Just fill them most of the way to the top, squeeze the air out and seal well.
 Those bags will lay flat in the freezer to optimize freezer space.
 They’ll keep for up to 6 months.

-Yes, plan on 16 ounces of canned chile peppers, four 4-ounce cans chopped.
+Yes, plan on 16 ounces of canned chopped chile peppers.
 There are usually about 4 whole peppers in 4-ounce can of chopped peppers.
-Or use 16 ounces of whole canned chile peppers.

 That the beauty of cooking with chile peppers.
 You can purchase mild, medium, hot and even extra hot peppers.
-I suggest purchasing medium heat peppers for optimal flavor, or the pork may overpower the overall flavor of the end dish.
+I suggest purchasing medium heat peppers for optimal flavor.

-Yes, this recipe is easily adapted to a Crock Pot Slow Cooker.
+Yes you can.
+Even though I prefer the Dutch Oven method, cooking a pork roast is easily adapted to a Crock Pot Slow Cooker.
 You can sear the meat then transfer to a crock pot and cook on low for about 8 hours or until tender.
-Remove the meat and shred, then continue the recipe instructions.
-Once all ingredients are assembled and in the crock, cook on low for about 4 hours.
+You’ll still need to finish the recipe stove-top.

-More Hatch Chile Peppers Recipes
+Explore More Ways To Use Hatch Chile Peppers

 And if you’re of fan of Southwestern Cuisine, don’t miss my Mexican Southwestern Category.
 You’ll find lots of great recipes, including another classic New Mexico recipe for Carne Adovada, New Mexico Red Chile Pork.
 And one of the most popular Hatch green chile recipes on my site for Hatch Green Chile Dip … tortilla chips never had it so good.